Nosferatu (2024 film): Casting

 In August 2017, actress Anya Taylor-Joy was cast, reteaming with Eggers after The Witch (2015); she was still attached to the project in 2020, though her specific role had not been announced.
 Harry Styles had been cast to star opposite Taylor-Joy, but dropped out of the project in 2021 citing scheduling concerns.

 Eggers initially considered several talents to play the role of Count Orlok, including Daniel Day-Lewis and Mads Mikkelsen.
 Finally, on September 30, 2022, it was announced that Swedish actor Bill Skarsgård would star in the role of Count Orlok, whom Eggers had also had in mind for the film adaptation years earlier.
 However, before he was offered the role of the film's titular vampire, Skarsgård had originally auditioned for and been offered the role of Thomas Hutter.
 After many failed attempts to make the film, Skarsgård's portrayal of Pennywise in It (2017) and It Chapter Two (2019) attracted popularity, aiding the recasting decision.
 The addition of actress Lily-Rose Depp, replacing Anya Taylor-Joy, was also announced on September 30, 2022.
-Casting director Kharmel Cochrane originally texted Depp and apologized to her in advance, dismissing her as a serious contender for the role of Ellen Hutter because she thought Depp couldn't act as she hadn't seen anything that showed her capable of doing that in addition to the nepotism accusations of her work because of her father Johnny Depp's influence, but Cochrane changed her mind once Lily-Rose auditioned and proved her wrong.
+Casting director Kharmel Cochrane originally texted Depp and apologized to her in advance, dismissing her as a serious contender for the role of Ellen Hutter because she thought Depp couldn't act as she hadn't seen anything that showed her capable of doing that in addition to the nepotism accusations of her work because of her parents Vanessa Paradis and Johnny Depp's influence, but Cochrane changed her mind once Lily-Rose auditioned and proved her wrong.
 Nicholas Hoult entered negotiations to join the cast in October 2022, and had been officially cast the following month.

 Willem Dafoe joined the cast in January 2023, re-teaming with Eggers after The Lighthouse and The Northman (2022); Dafoe had not only previously portrayed Max Schreck/Count Orlok in Shadow of the Vampire (2000), but had been slated to play the role again for Eggers.
 Emma Corrin would join the cast the following month.
 Aaron Taylor-Johnson, Simon McBurney and Ralph Ineson were announced as joining cast at the start of production in late February 2023.
 Romanian TikTok personality Bunica Gherghina was cast as the elderly lady at the Transylvanian inn.
 Additionally, the film features around 5,000 trained rats.